Table of Contents

 When it comes to cleaning your exterior, there are many different types of surfaces, just like how your house is made out of many different types of materials, some surfaces are harder, softer, more brittle, or extremely sensitive to almost everything.

-You may have tried out your fancy new pressure washer from home depo or amazon and are ready to tackle the project like the pros.
+You may have tried out your fancy new pressure washer from Home Depot or Amazon and are ready to tackle the project like the pros.

 Most stories end with the eager and motivated homeowner washing for several hours and quitting or simply realizing that it’s more work and difficult than they had thought.